bwireman/go-over/README.md

 ignore_indirect = false

 [go-over.ignore]
-# list of package names to skip when checking for advisories & warnings
+# list of package names to skip when auditing dependencies
 # default: []
 packages = ["example_package"]
-# list of warning severities to skip when checking for advisories & warnings
+# list of warning severities to skip when auditing dependencies
 # default: []
 # (case insensitive)
 severity = ["example_moderate"]
-# list of advisory IDs to skip when checking for advisories & warnings
+# list of advisory IDs to skip when auditing dependencies
 # default: []
 ids = ["GHSA-xxxx-yyyy-zzzz"]
 ```